 The ticket machines accept cash and credit cards.
 Always get a receipt and be mindful you often get your train tickets then the transaction receipt afterwards.
 It is very easy to grab your tickets and walk away and forget your receipt.

 Unlike many countries you do not need to punch/validate your train tickets in the UK before boarding the train.
 You have already selected you travel time and correct ticket.
 This is for main network trains across the country and the London overground only.
-Different rules apply for other London transport.
+Different rules apply for London transport such as the Oyster Card.

 There are several sites where you can purchase your train tickets for the UK.
 My preferred option is The Train Line where you can find the fastest and cheapest train fares not only in the UK but in the rest of Europe too.
 The Train Line app makes travel planning easy too as you can book all your tickets and store all the details on their app.